 Good Sleep To Good Health To Good Wealth

-A good night’s sleep is incredibly important for your health.
+A good night’s REST is incredibly important for your health.

 Unfortunately, the Western environment is interfering with natural sleep patterns.

 People are now sleeping less than they did in the past, and sleep quality has decreased as well.

 Here are The reasons why good sleep is very important in our Life today.

 Studies show that sleep-deprived individuals have a bigger appetite and tend to eat more calories.

 Rest deprivation disrupts the daily fluctuations in appetite hormones and is believed to cause poor appetite regulation.

 This includes higher levels of ghrelin, the hormone that stimulates appetite, and reduced levels of leptin, the hormone that suppresses appetite (⇐⇒).

 SUMMARY – Poor sleep affects hormones that regulate appetite.
 Those who get adequate sleep tend to eat fewer calories than those who don’t.